WiIIiam278/HuskSync/docs/Config-File.md

     password: pa55w0rd
     # Only change this if you have select MYSQL, MARIADB or POSTGRES
     parameters: ?autoReconnect=true&useSSL=false&useUnicode=true&characterEncoding=UTF-8
-    # Only change this if you have selected MONGO
-    mongo_auth_db: admin
   # MYSQL, MARIADB, POSTGRES database Hikari connection pool properties.
 Don't modify this unless you know what you're doing!
   connection_pool:
     maximum_pool_size: 10